Tre Donaldson

-Rhodney "Tre" Donaldson III (born December 11, 2003) is an American college basketball player for the Miami Hurricanes of the Atlantic Coast Conference (ACC).
-He previously played for the Auburn Tigers and the Michigan Wolverines.
+Rhodney "Tre" Donaldson III (born December 11, 2003) is an American basketball player for the Miami Heat of the National Basketball Association (NBA), on a two-way contract with the Sioux Falls Skyforce of the NBA G League.
+He played college basketball for the Auburn Tigers, Michigan Wolverines and Miami Hurricanes.

 High school career

 Donaldson attended Florida State University School in Tallahassee, Florida, where he was a standout two-sport athlete, playing both basketball and football.
 In football, Donaldson played quarterback as well as defensive back, and was rated as a four-star top 300 player in the country, the No. 23 safety and No. 32 overall prospect in the state of Florida according to 247Sports.
 As a junior in 2020, he completed 68 percent of his passes for 1,765 yards and 15 touchdowns, and was named the Tallahassee Democrat Big Bend Offensive Player of the Year.

 In basketball, as a freshman he averaged 10.0 points, 4.1 rebounds, 4.0 assists and 2.2 steals.
 As a sophomore, he averaged 11.3 points, 4.2 rebounds, 4.0 assists and 1.8 steals.
 As a junior, he averaged 11.1 points, 3.9 rebounds, 3.6 assists and 1.8 steals.
 As a senior, he averaged 16.4 points, 5.3 rebounds, 3.7 assists and 2.4 steals.
 That season, he led the Seminoles to a 24–7 record and was named the Florida Dairy Farmers Association Player of the Year.
 He also won the Florida Class 3A State Championship, scoring a team-high 22 points, five rebounds, three assists and three steals, defeating Riviera Prep 68–67, winning their first state championship in 59 years.